 Our Powering Innovation feature highlights clients who are using Logic Supply hardware to build the future of intelligent systems.
 Have a project featuring our hardware that you’d like us to highlight?
 Send the details of your project and a photo of the system in use to firstname.lastname@example.org with the subject line “Powering Innovation”.

-Darek is the Content Manager at OnLogic.
-A music lover and social media junkie, his passion for both journalism and technology has led him from the newsrooms of local papers to the manufacturing floor of IBM.
-His background in news gathering has him always on the lookout for the latest in emerging tech and the best ways to share that information with readers.
+Darek is the Communications Manager at OnLogic.
+His passion for both journalism and technology throughout his career has led him from the newsrooms of local papers to the manufacturing floor of IBM.
+His background in news gathering has him always on the lookout for emerging tech and opportunities to share useful information with readers.